fenok/react-router-typesafe-routes/README.md

 Upon building, all path params are required, except for the star (`*`) parameter.

-Upon retrieving, if some implicitly typed param is absent (even the star parameter, because react-router parses it as an empty string), the retrieving fails with an error.
+Upon parsing, if some implicitly typed param is absent (even the star parameter, because react-router parses it as an empty string), the parsing fails with an error.

-However, explicitly typed params are considered optional during retrieving.
-That is, if such a _type_ throws during the retrieving, the corresponding value is simply omitted.
+Explicitly typed params behave as usual.

 > You shouldn't ever need to provide a _type_ for the star parameter, but it's technically possible.